Cosmo/TinyConsole/README.md

 }
 ```

-or checkout the example project included in this repository.
+alternatively, check out the example project included in this repository.

 ## Demo